 These workshops are a collaboration among Brown, Morehouse College, Spelman College, Vanderbilt University and the University of Chicago, and the sessions will be available to students at institutions across the nation, beyond Leader Alliance institutions.

-Also with support from the grant, the organization’s annual symposium will feature expanded programing to increase the competitiveness and career readiness of undergraduate students, graduate students, postdoctoral fellows and even junior faculty from historically underrepresented groups.
+Also with support from the grant, the organization’s annual symposium will feature expanded programming to increase the competitiveness and career readiness of undergraduate students, graduate students, postdoctoral fellows and even junior faculty from historically underrepresented groups.

 Over the next five years, nearly 500 undergraduates who attend the annual event to present their summer research will receive mentoring on applying to graduate programs and research careers.
 Graduate students and postdoctoral fellows will receive one-on-one mentoring on their curriculum vitae or resumes as well as insight into a variety of research careers during a career development workshop.